 3. Find Ways to Replace that Income for Your League

 As part of your league’s budgeting process, you should be prepared that not all registrants will be able to pay a registration fee and identify ways supplement that income.
 Many leagues implement a player scholarship program where a certain amount of funds from each registration fee goes into a scholarship fund to offset costs for those who cannot pay or to help provide them equipment.
 Some leagues have an “Adopt a Player” scholarship, which allows families to pay for another child’s registration fees.

 4. Offer Additional Ways to Keep the Experience Affordable

 In addition to finding ways to offset income, there are additional ways that your league can keep registration fees minimal and remove financial barriers of participation for your league.
 Many local programs offer sibling discounts; eliminate or reduce registration fees for Tee Ball; or establish a payment program to allow for a registration fee to be paid in installments.
-Having a robust sponsorship program, seeking out community grants (including those available through the Little League Grow the Game Grant Program and Little League Honda Grant Program), and finding additional ways for your league to raise funds outside of registration fees.
+Having a robust sponsorship program, seeking out community grants, and finding additional ways for your league to raise funds outside of registration fees.

 For additional fundraising ideas, visit LittleLeagueUniversity.org.

 5. Find Opportunities to Promote Volunteerism

 Every league has a need to seek volunteers to help with their operations.
 Working with families to have parents or guardians volunteer or provide in-kind support in exchange for a child’s participation fee can help provide much-needed services to the league